Fort Edmonton Park

 The Valley Zoo has more than 100 exotic, endangered and native animals.
 Kids will enjoy the petting zoo, camel and pony rides, miniature...

 Billed as the world's largest indoor amusement park with 27 rides to thrill you silly.

 This opulent mansion was the former residence of the lieutenant governor but is now used for government conferences and receptions....

 The place to check out the Edmonton Opera .
 Otherwise, this is a great venue for live performances of every kind.

 Three Boars Eatery

-Three Boars is part of the burgeoning farm-to-table food movement, in which the owners retain cordial relations with most of their...
+Three Boars is part of the burgeoning farm-to-table food movement, using local suppliers to create gourmet food.
+It specializes in small...

 Fort Edmonton Park information

 The riverside reconstruction of Hudson's Bay Company's log fort gives you a glimpse into life in a trading post in the 1840s, right down to the smell of tanned hides.
 To reach it, pass by a 1920s midway and farm, and a few blocks of Edmonton in the 1920s, 1905 and 1885.
 Hop on a street car or horse carriage, chat with 'locals' (employees dressed up from the relevant era), do some yesteryear shopping or try the penny arcade.